 Our attorneys and defense consultants include former federal prosecutors and investigative agents.
 When you choose Oberheiden P.C., you will have the following experience on your side:

 With potential penalties including up to a $1,000,000 fine and 30 years of federal imprisonment for a single bank fraud charge, you cannot afford to trust your case to inexperienced counsel.
-If you are under investigation or facing charges for federal bank fraud, call 888-680-1745 now to put our federal defense attorneys’ and former federal agents’ centuries of combined experience on your side.
+If you are under investigation or facing charges for federal bank fraud, call 888-680-1745 now to put our federal defense attorneys’ and former federal agents’ combined experience on your side.